KrekoG/vanillaplus/README.md

 ### My talent tree doesn't work properly or is still the same as original vanilla

 The game does not allow you to put 5 points on a talent that should allow 5 points?
-The talent trees you see are not like on the [community maintained talent calculator](https://hawaiisa.github.io/vanillaplus-talent-calculator)?
+The talent trees you see are not like on the [talent calculator](https://hawaiisa.github.io/vanillaplus-talent-calculator)?

 #### Solution: